DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 8. As an owner, I want to provide a site that is fully responsive for all users.
 9. As an owner, I want the user to be notified when they have scored correctly/incorrectly.
 10. As an owner, I want to allow the user to send feedback directly to me about the site.
-11. As an owner, I want the user to be aware of our social media presence at all times.
+11. As an owner, I want the user to be always aware of our social media presence.
 12. As an owner, I want the user to easily navigate back to the main quiz page should enter an incorrect URL.

 ## Design

 ### Structure
 For the site I wanted to provide the user a simple and easily followable structure.
-To do this I wanted the main focus to be the quiz and all other forms of navigation to be pushed to the bottom of the page in the footer.
+To do this I wanted the focus to be the quiz and all other forms of navigation to be pushed to the bottom of the page in the footer.

 #### Index Page
-The index page is the main page so this is where the quiz is located.
+The index page is the main page, so this is where the quiz is located.
 The quiz takes up considerable space and is the biggest section on the entire page.
 - The page has a header, welcoming people to the site with detail about the site and quiz.
 - The quiz section is just underneath the header and is fixed into place.
 - The random advice API is located near the bottom of the page to allow the quiz to build space as the JavaScript inserts new code.
-- The footer is fixed into place at the bottom of the page and is visable no matter where you are scrolling through the site.
+- The footer is fixed into place at the bottom of the page and is visible no matter where you are scrolling through the site.

 #### Contact Us Page
 The contact us page is the only other 'main' page on the site and uses the design from the quiz but instead holds a quiz inside.